 Transport and Access

-Yes, a multi-storey car park and other parking has been included within each masterplan option.
+Yes, a multi-storey car park will be included within the masterplan.
 We understand that car parking is important to local people and want to provide this whilst maximising opportunities for public and open spaces, and making the town centre as accessible as possible for all.

 Redeveloping the town centre provides an excellent opportunity to improve active travel and green access walking and cycling routes across the town.
-Cycle parking will be provided and a Travel Plan will be in place to promote sustainable transport.
+A Travel Plan will be in place to promote sustainable transport.

 We are currently at the early stages of drawing up our proposals, and we will take access into account when we develop detailed designs.

 In line with the feedback received from the local community and stakeholders at all stages of consultation, the redevelopment will celebrate the unique culture, heritage and identity of Hailsham, and provide an improved setting for the many Listed Buildings in the area.